A Minnesota free of ageism

 The Center for Healthy Aging and Innovation's 2023 Spring Speaker Series

-RESOURCES
+FEATURED RESOURCES

-We were pleased to partner with the National Center to Reframe Aging on the Reframe Aging Minnesota efforts because they are dedicated to ending ageism by advancing an equitable and complete story about aging in America.
-They are the trusted source for proven communication strategies and tools to effectively frame aging issues as well as the nation’s leading organization cultivating an active community of individuals and organizations to spread awareness of implicit bias toward older people and influence policies and programs that benefit all of us as we age.
-Led by The Gerontological Society of America, the National Center acts on behalf of and amplifies efforts of the ten Leaders of Aging Organizations.
+We are pleased to partner with the National Center to Reframe Aging on the Reframe Aging Minnesota efforts because they are dedicated to ending ageism by advancing an equitable and complete story about aging in America.
+As the trusted source for proven communication strategies and tools to effectively frame aging issues as well, they are leading the nation in cultivating an active community to spread awareness of implicit bias toward older people and influence policies and programs that benefit each of us as we age.
+Led by The Gerontological Society of America, the National Center acts on behalf of and amplifies the United States ten Leaders of Aging Organizations.
+As an example of the work they produce, check out this Brief Guide to Responding to Ageist Election Coverage in the Media

 Source: